This page was last updated on 15 September, 2021.

 Tourist Entry: Partially Allowed

-Testing: Covid19 test is required for all countries.
+Testing: Covid19 test is required for some travelers.

 Quarantine Required: Depends